-Prior to construction, the contractor will document through issuance of a technical memorandum how the following guidelines and standards have been incorporated into facility design and construction:
+Prior to construction, the contractor would document through issuance of a technical memorandum how the following guidelines and standards have been incorporated into facility design and construction:

-- 2015 American Association of State Highway and Transportation Officials (AASHTO) Load and Resistance Factor Bridge Design Specifications and the 2015 AASHTO Guide Specifications for Load and Resistance Factor Seismic Bridge Design (AASHTO 2015a, 2015b) or their most recent versions.
+- 2015 American Association of State Highway and Transportation Officials (AASHTO) Load and Resistance Factor Bridge Design Specifications and the 2015 AASHTO Guide Specifications for Load and Resistance Factor Seismic Bridge Design (AASHTO 2015a, 2015b), or their most recent versions.
 These documents provide guidance for characterization of soils, as well as methods to be used in the design of bridge foundations and structures, retaining walls, and buried structures.
-These design specifications will provide minimum specifications for evaluating the seismic response of the soil and structures. - Federal Highway Administration (FHWA) Circulars and Reference Manuals.
-These documents provide detailed geotechnical guidance.
-Methods to characterize geotechnical conditions at sites is found in Chapter 6, Geotechnical, of Federal Highway Lands, Project Development and Design Manual (PDDM) (FHWA 2017).
-Methods for performing foundation design and recommendations on foundation construction are found in Chapter 10, Structural Design, of the PDDM.
-These guidance documents include methods for designing retaining walls used for retained cuts and retained fills, foundations for elevated structures, and atgrade segments.
-Some of the documents include guidance on methods of mitigating geologic hazards that are encountered during design.
-The FHWA Geotechnical Technical Guidance Manual (FHWA 2007) supports the policies, standards and standard practices presented in Chapter 6 of the PDDM.
-Additionally, it provides guidance for activities where standards and standard practices do not exist, and it provides access to and guidance for the use of new technologies.

-- American Railway Engineering and Maintenance-of-Way Association Manual.
-These guidelines deal with rail systems.
+These design specifications would provide minimum specifications for evaluating the seismic response of the soil and structures. - Federal Highway Administration Circulars and Reference Manuals: These documents provide detailed guidance on the characterization of geotechnical conditions at sites, methods for performing foundation design, and recommendations on foundation construction.
+These guidance documents include methods for designing retaining walls used for retained cuts and retained fills, foundations for elevated structures, and at-grade segments.
+Some of the documents include guidance on methods of mitigating geologic hazards that are encountered during design. - American Railway Engineering and Maintenance-of-Way Association Manual: These guidelines deal with rail systems.
 Although they cover many of the same general topics as AASHTO, they are more focused on best practices for rail systems.
-The manual includes principles, data, specifications, plans, and economics pertaining to the engineering, design, and construction of railways. - California Building Code.
-The code is based on 2015 International Building Code (IBC).
-This code contains general building design and construction requirements relating to fire and life safety, structural safety, and access compliance.
-Geologic and soils hazards are discussed in Chapter 16, Structural Design, and Chapter 18, Soils and Foundations, of the 2019 California Building Code, Title 24, Part 2 (Volumes 1 & 2) with a January 2020 Errata (iccsafe.org). - IBC and American Society of Civil Engineers (ASCE)-7.
-These codes and standards will be used for the design of the maintenance facilities and stations.
-Sections in IBC and ASCE-7 provide minimum requirements for geotechnical investigations, levels of earthquake ground shaking, minimum standards for structural design, and inspection and testing requirements. - Caltrans Design Standards.
-Caltrans has specific minimum design and construction standards for all aspects of transportation system design, ranging from geotechnical explorations to construction practices.
-These amendments provide specific guidance for the design of deep foundations that are used to support elevated structures (Caltrans 2021a), for design of mechanically stabilized earth walls used for retained fills (Caltrans 2021b), and for design of various types of cantilever (e.g., soldier pile, secant pile, and tangent pile) (Caltrans 2021c), and tie-back walls used for retained cuts (Caltrans 2021d). - Caltrans Construction Manuals.
-Caltrans has a number of construction manuals that will be followed addressing geology and soils conditions.
-These include the: Field Guide to Construction Dewatering (Caltrans 2014), Caltrans Construction Site Best Management Practices (BMP) Manual (Caltrans 2017a), and Construction Site Best Management Practice (BMP) Field Manual and Troubleshooting Guide (Caltrans 2003).
-BMPs for dewatering options and management are discussed in Section 1.2 of the Field Guide to Construction Dewatering, erosion control and soil stabilization are discussed in Section 3-5 of the Caltrans Construction Site Best Management Process Manual, nonstormwater management is discussed in Section 7 of the Caltrans Construction Site Best Management Practices Manual, and waste management at construction sites is discussed in Section 8 of the Caltrans Construction Site Best Management Practices. - ASTM.
-ASTM has developed standards and guidelines for all types of material testing, from soil compaction testing to concrete-strength testing.
+The manual includes principles, data, specifications, plans, and economics pertaining to the engineering, design, and construction of railways. - California Building Code: The code is based on 2015 International Building Code (IBC).
+This code contains general building design and construction requirements relating to fire and life safety, structural safety, and access compliance. - IBC and American Society of Civil Engineers (ASCE)-7: These codes and standards provide minimum design loads for buildings and other structures.
+They would be used for the design of the maintenance facilities and stations.
+Sections in IBC and ASCE-7 provide minimum requirements for geotechnical investigations, levels of earthquake ground shaking, minimum standards for structural design, and inspection and testing requirements.

+- Caltrans Design Standards: Caltrans has specific minimum design and construction standards for all aspects of transportation system design, ranging from geotechnical explorations to construction practices.
+These amendments provide specific guidance for the design of deep foundations that are used to support elevated structures, for design of mechanically stabilized earth walls used for retained fills, and for design of various types of cantilever (e.g., soldier pile, secant pile, and tangent pile) and tie-back walls used for retained cuts. - Caltrans Construction Manuals: Caltrans has a number of manuals including Field Guide to Construction Dewatering (Caltrans 2014), Caltrans Construction Site Best Management Practices (BMP) Manual (Caltrans 2017c), and Construction Site Best Management Practice (BMP) Field Manual and Troubleshooting Guide (Caltrans 2003).
+These provide guidance and BMPs for dewatering options and management, erosion control and soil stabilization, nonstormwater management, and waste management at construction sites. - ASTM: ASTM has developed standards and guidelines for all types of material testing, from soil compaction testing to concrete-strength testing.
 The ASTM standards also include minimum performance requirements for materials.